Inferoute/inferoute-node/documentation/technical.md

        - Uses default pricing if specific model not found
        - Prices are per token
        - Sample size indicates number of providers used in average
+       - Used by Provider Health service when adding new models during health updates

   2. **Update Model Costs** - Internal API
      - Endpoint: `POST /api/model-pricing/update-costs`